The Myth of Motivation

 For example, if your goal is to get into better shape, starting with a 10-minute daily workout at home, three times a week, is far more sustainable than aiming for an hour at the gym five times a week.
 Over time, these ten minutes can gradually increase, building your confidence as you go.

 It is not just habits, but also small (perhaps less planned) actions that mount up over time.
 Just saying no once this week to the afternoon office biscuits, having more veg with three meals this week and so on, also builds momentum.
-Perhaps these are the same as habits, but little actions lead to more little actions.
-People underestimate the power of small actions as lots of them together add up to one big change!
+Some of these may become habits over time, but even if they don’t, each small choice builds momentum.
+People often underestimate how small actions, stacked together, lead to big results.

 Consistency Is Key